slr71/notes/dnd/dragonlance.md

 appears to be an abandoned tavern.
 There were two slods in the room, and they attacked us.
 Zyrin has taken quite a bit of damage, and I was planning to heal her first.
 Kari's horse also needs healing.

+## May 31, 2024

+We defeat the slods and find a place to rest.
+Then we continue exploring.
+We enter a room where a building from the surface has fallen into the cave.
+There's a staircase, blocked by rubble leading up to the east.
+Eiffa sees an upright glass containing some liquid.
+She investigates, but can't identify the liquid.
+Keltrick investigates and finds that the liquid comes from several wine bottles.
+He finds three bottles containing blue wine.

+We go back to the stage tavern then go through the doors at the back of the stage.
+We see a bunch of chairs and a rlief of dragons bowing to a dragon.
+There's also a skull.
+Kari pays respsects to the skull, and we move on.
+Green flames blaze in the skull's eyes and animate it.
+The bones of a phantom brass dragon appears.
+It says the following: "you built your degenerate throne on our graves, but your gods abandoned you.
+You have returned, but so have we!"
+Kari speaks to it, and convinces it that we mean no harm.
+It nods and disappears.
+We investigate, and it appears that the Astarians repurposed the room as a lounge and used the artifacts as decoration.

+We go through another door.
+This room is filled with lab equipment, and live mice occupy some of the cages.
+Eiffa talks to some of the mice and asks why they are there.
+They say that there are here because of Demlin, a mage who resides there.
+We read some of the books in the shelves.
+We find some books containing lore pre-dating the catalysm.
+We find references to a flying city called Anyari.
+We gather as much information as we possibly can about it and its fall.
+We find a scroll of Arcane Gate.
+We also find a book containing rituals for divination and phantom steed spells.

+We fight for a few minutes, then Demlin introduces herself.
+She's an archmage who is hundreds of years old, one of a handful of sylvanesti elves old enough to have survived the catalysm.
+She's a high wizard of Anyari.
+She encourages us to seek out the Temple of Paladin in the northeast corner of the city to find out why the god has returned the Dragon Lance to Anyari.